Transforming Healthcare Through Digital Innovation

 Course objectives

-The aim of the PhD course is to give an introduction to research methods in transforming healthcare through digital innovation from design, implementation and to evaluation.
-The focus is on digital technologies such as wearables, video, social robotics, digital platforms, applications (apps), clinical decision systems, and technologies with artificial intelligence (AI).
+The aim of the PhD course is to introduce research methods in transforming healthcare through digital innovation from design, implementation and to evaluation.
+The focus is on digital technologies such as wearables, video, social robotics, digital platforms, applications (apps), clinical decision systems, and technologies within artificial intelligence (AI).

 Students will be able to:

-- Analyse clinical needs and translate them into digital health solutions.
+- Analyze clinical needs and translate them into digital health solutions

-- Apply user-centred and participatory design principles in the development of digital health technologies.
+- Apply user-centered and participatory design principles in the development of digital health technologies

-- Explain key theories and frameworks in implementation science.
+- Explain and understand key theories and frameworks in implementation science

-- Apply multidisciplinary evaluation frameworks (e.g., Health Technology Assessment principles).
+- Apply complex and multidisciplinary evaluation frameworks (e.g., Health Technology Assessment principles).

-All days include lectures, interactive teaching, group work and students will have to write three pages on a problem related to own Ph.D. study and give a presentation at the course where peer Ph.D. students as well as researchers will give feedback.
+All days include lectures, problem based and interactive teaching and social activities.
+Students will have to write three pages report on a problem related to own Ph.D. study and give a presentation on the course where peer PhD students as well as faculty at the course will give feedback.

 An important part of the course is that you have the possibility to expand you professional network and get to know new international colleagues.
 There will be social activities planned in the city of Copenhagen.